-While at the National Urban League Zoraya was the Director of Economic Self-Sufficiency and Technology Initiatives.
-Her work at the National Urban League required Zoraya to identify and advocate on behalf of the constutient served by NUL locally at affiliates across the country and as an advocate in Washington, DC.
-She was responsible for advocacy, successful program delivery, funds development, effective management of budgets and timetables, and creating sustainable community partnerships between funders, sponsors, the NUL and local affiliates.
+While at the National Urban League, Zoraya was the Director of Economic Self-Sufficiency and Technology Initiatives.
+Her work at the National Urban League included identifying and addressing the technological and economic development needs of NUL’s constituents at affiliates across the country and as an advocate in Washington, DC.
+She was responsible for successful program delivery, fund development, effective management of budgets and timetables, and creating sustainable community partnerships between funders, the NUL, and local Urban League affiliates.

-She typically works with CEO’s and c-suite executives of small businesses, government offices, corporations and large non-profit organizations.
-Most of RayZo’s client initially hire RayZo for a specific project, but subsequently continue to use its services after experiencing positive results.
+At RayZo, Inc., Zoraya typically works with CEO’s and c-suite executives of small businesses, government offices, corporations and large non-profit organizations.
+Most of RayZo’s clients initially hire RayZo for a specific project, but subsequently continue to use its services after experiencing positive results.

-Zoraya has served as a member of the Board of Directors for La Casa de Don Pedro since 1995, and was its President for 10 years (2002-2012).
+Zoraya has served as a member of the Board of Directors for La Casa de Don Pedro since 1995, and was its first woman to serve as Board President since La Casa’s founding in 1974.
+She was in that role for 10 years from 2002 to 2012.
 La Casa is the largest community development corporation serving the Latino population in New Jersey and serves as a model for many other community development corporations.
-Zoraya is the first woman to serve as Board President since La Casa’s founding in 1974.
+Currently, she is a member of its Resource Development Committee as well as a Board Member.

 Zoraya is a graduate of Rutgers Business School and earned a Master’s Degree in Business Administration in May of 1993.
 While at business school, she was the Treasurer for the Rutgers Hispanic MBA Association and Director of Speaker Selection for the Rutgers Black MBA Association.
 She has served on the Board of the National Gathering for Social Entrepreneurs (now known as The Social Enterprise Alliance), the Essex County Workforce Investment Board, and the Newark Mayor’s Office of Employment & Training Board.